pqkgun1708/Tetris/README.md

  * Java Swing
  ---
  # Board game
- It's kinda simple by using JForm to generate one, however we must follow the formula
+ First, we create the game board where the tetris game happen, then we divided it into smaller cells base on the formula below
  ![image](https://user-images.githubusercontent.com/52684784/170531720-a78f9f77-d865-4352-a5c3-d117951f5b68.png)
  # Drawing Block
  After creating the board, now we need to draw the shape inside it